Samsung Galaxy Note 10 Streaming Center

 Samsung has kept gamers in mind when releasing the Note 10 and 10 Plus series.
 With the PlayGalaxy Link P2P streaming service, you can stream PC games to your Note 10 and keep playing while you're on the move.

 More Streaming News:

-According to Parsec’s CEO and co-founder Benjy Boxer, the company’s offers ultra-low latency high frame streaming software to their partners.
-This means the streaming between PC and your Galaxy Note 10 will have very less latency so that you can enjoy the smooth mobile gaming.
+According to Parsec’s CEO and co-founder Benjy Boxer, the company offers ultra-low latency high frame streaming software to its partners.
+This means the streaming between PC and your Galaxy Note 10 will have very little latency so that you can enjoy the smooth mobile gaming.